-Wood runs a re-wilding retreat that teaches people to approach fitness like the wild animals we once were, rather than like hamsters on a treadmill.
+Wood runs a re-wilding retreat that teaches people to approach exercise like the wild animals we once were, rather than like hamsters on a treadmill.

-Captive animals suffer physically, mentally, emotionally and spiritually because they are cut off from their natural food source, their natural habitat, and their ability to express their natural behavior.
-Humans are no different, Wood says.
+Civilized humans suffer physically, mentally and emotionally because they are cut off from their natural food source, habitat, and ability to express their natural behavior, she says.

-Wood’s typical client spends most of their days indoors “bathed in the cool glow of a screen,” with very limited movement, eating adulterated food.
-They have very little motivation to exercise – some of them have little motivation to go on living.
+Wood’s typical client spends most of their days indoors “bathed in the cool glow of a screen,” with very limited movement and highly processed food.
+They have little motivation to get out of bed each morning, let alone exercise.

 “Drop them into wilderness, get them to eat fresh, real food, get them to be physically active outdoors and tell them the rest of the time all they need to do is completely chill out – and within days an incredible awakening and blossoming occurs,” Wood says.

-During the course of her one-week re-wilding program, Wood has seen chronic skin disorders and digestive problems clear up, diabetics stop needing insulin, and people in their 60’s, who haven’t run for 20 years, start running again.
-She’s seen malaise – that the most potent pharmaceuticals and insightful psychologists couldn’t touch — lifted.
+During the course of her one-week “wilderness therapy” program, Wood has seen chronic skin and digestive disorders clear up, diabetics stop needing insulin, and people in their 60’s, who haven’t run for 20 years, start running again.
+She’s seen depression — that the most potent pharmaceuticals and insightful psychologists couldn’t touch — lifted.

 “There are no secrets here,” Wood said.
 “There’s nothing to patent.
-Wild therapy has been freely available to our ancestors throughout time.
-It’s simply a matter of putting your animal back in its natural environment.”
+It’s simply a matter of putting the animal back in its natural environment.”

 Nature knows best

-She cited cushioned running shoes as a primary example:
+She cites cushioned running shoes as a primary example:

-The human foot unencumbered by shoes is a masterpiece of design … Running strengthens all parts of our bodies, it doesn’t wear us out.
-We’ve learned cushioned shoes have been a terrible mistake, millions of injuries millions of shoes later.”
+We’ve learned cushioned shoes have been a terrible mistake, millions of injuries and millions of shoes later.”

 Mental motivators for movement:

-“No wild animal would freely do something that causes it to suffer … Suffering kills our motivation and curbs our performance,” she says.
+“No wild animal would freely do something that causes it to suffer … Suffering kills our motivation and curbs our performance.”

-All wild creatures are animated by purpose, Wood says.
-The biggest dampener on someone’s sense of purpose is motivating them from a fearful or contrived place – “like telling someone they have to lose weight or lower their blood pressure.”
+The biggest killer of motivation is doing something out of fear – “like telling someone they have to lose weight or lower their blood pressure.”